 (b) use reasonable endeavours to promptly notify a user of any unplanned interruptions to or curtailments of the transfer of electricity to or from, or the provision of a distribution access service to, one or more of the user’s distribution connections under these regulations.

-(3) Subject to subregulation (2), Western Power has no responsibility to inform any person of any interruption or curtailment to the transfer of electricity to or from, or the provision of a distribution access service to, a distribution connection.
+(3) Subject to subregulation (2), a corporation has no responsibility to inform any person of any interruption or curtailment to the transfer of electricity to or from, or the provision of a distribution access service to, a distribution connection.

-(4) If Western Power notifies a user of any interruption to or curtailment of the transfer of electricity to or from, or the provision of a distribution access service to, a distribution connection (under this regulation or otherwise), then the user must —
+(4) If a corporation notifies a user of any interruption to or curtailment of the transfer of electricity to or from, or the provision of a distribution access service to, a distribution connection (under this regulation or otherwise), then the user must —

 (a) comply with any reasonable requirements concerning the interruption or curtailment set out in the notice; and